HoBeom/obsidian-mouse-navigation/README.md

 ## Overview

 **Mouse Navigation** is an intuitive and powerful plugin for Obsidian that enhances navigation through mouse gestures.
-Whether you're scrolling through pages, switching between documents, or exploring your notes, this plugin provides a fluid experience by letting you control actions with simple mouse movements.
+Whether you're scrolling through pages, switching between documents, this plugin provides a fluid experience by letting you control actions with simple mouse movements.

 ## Features

-- **Customizable Mouse Gestures**: Navigate using right-click mouse gestures to move forward, backward, or scroll up/down.
+- **Customizable Mouse Gestures**: Currently, navigation is performed using right-click mouse gestures to move forward, backward, or scroll up/down.
 - **Visual Feedback**: Gesture actions are visually represented on the screen with smooth animations.
 - **Draw-on-Screen**: As you perform gestures, see your mouse movements tracked like a pencil on the screen, providing clear visual feedback.
-- **Flexible Gesture Settings**: Choose from different mouse buttons to trigger gestures, and customize the behavior to your liking.
+- **Flexible Gesture Settings**: Currently, gestures are fixed, but plans are in place for customizable gestures in future updates, allowing users to personalize their experience.

 ## Key Capabilities

 - **Next/Previous Navigation**: Use left and right gestures to switch between documents.